Fast interactive maps

 Or how about a rotating globe by combining coordinate shift with an Orthographic projection?

-amCharts 4 brings a very powerful “heat rules” functionality, which you can use with maps as well.
+amCharts 5 supports a very powerful “heat rules” functionality, which you can use with maps as well.

-Basically, you can bind most of the element’s properties to a numeric value.
+Basically, you can bind most of the element’s settings to a numeric value.
 E.g. color fill of the countries, based on their fields in data, allowing you to create heat maps.

 And, of course, you have a “heat legend” control as well.